wangerekaharun/wangerekaharun/README.md

 ## Hi there 👋

-- 🤖 Am Harun Wangereka, an Android Developer also Google Developer Expert for Android.
+- 🤖 Am Harun Wangereka, an Android Engineer also Google Developer Expert for Android.
 Am passionate about creating quality applications.
 Never tired of learning and building the tech community and helping other developers upscale their skills.
-I love contributing to open source projects and writing technical articles on Android and Kotlin topics.
+I love contributing to open-source projects and writing technical articles on Android and Kotlin topics.

 - 👨🏽‍💻 Currently, I'm working at [Apollo Agriculture](https://www.apolloagriculture.com) In this role, we make financing for small-scale farmers accessible to everyone.
-I collaborate with a cross-functional team to define, design and ship new features for the agent's app and agro-dealers app.
+I collaborate with a cross-functional team to define, design, and ship new features for the agent's app and agro-dealers app.

 - 👥 Currrently on the organizing committee for [Droidcon Kenya](https://droidcon.co.ke/), Leading the Speakers Team.
 Fomerly was co-organizing [Android254](https://www.meetup.com/android254/) & [Kotlin Kenya](https://www.meetup.com/kotlinkenya/) from 2019 - 2022.
-Very active coomunity member now and support the current orgainizing team behind the scenes.
+Very active community member now and supports the current organizing team behind the scenes.

-- 🚀 I am very passionate about giving back to the community and share the knowledge and experiences I have over time as an Android Developer.I have given talks & sessions in the following events:
+- 🚀 I am very passionate about giving back to the community and sharing the knowledge and experiences I have over time as an Android Developer.
+I have given talks & sessions at the following events:

    - Android254, Kotlin Kenya Meetups, Kotlin Everywhere and droidconKE.
    - Devfest Nairobi, Devfest Kisumu, Devfest Eldoret & Devfest Dar-es-Salam.